opendatacube/jupyterhub/README.md

 # jupyterhub
-JupyterHub Docker Image that supports OpenDataCube
+JupyterHub Docker Images that supports the ODC and DEA OpenDataCube